 Away from his huge payday, Kenney has also won seven other prizes worth more than $1,000,000.
 So far, however, he has only managed to win one WSOP bracelet, which came in the $1,500 10-Game Mix Six Handed tournament in 2014.
 In total, he has reached seven final tables at the WSOP and cashed 32 times.

 You might have heard of Viktor Blom before, however if you’re a fan of online poker, you’re more likely to have heard of his online name – Isildur1.
 He burst onto the scene in 2009, taking part in all 10 of the largest online pots ever in that year.
 It wasn’t until 2011 that his real identity was revealed, as he played at the PokerStars Caribbean Adventure.

 While Blom is better known for being an online high-stakes cash game player, he has had some success in live tournaments.
 His biggest prize came when he won the 2012 PCA $100,000 Super High Roller tournament, which earned him a prize of $1,254,400.
 He also won over $1 million for winning the 2013 SCOOP $10,300 NL Hold’em Main Event.

-Chris Ferguson, while being a talented poker player, is on the list for one reason: he’s perhaps the most disliked poker professional around.
+Chris Ferguson, while being a talented poker professional, is on the list for one reason: he’s perhaps the most disliked pro around.
 This isn’t due to anything he did on the table, but instead is because of his part in the Full Tilt Poker scandal in 2011, where he and others were accused of running what amounted to a Ponzi scheme.

 While controversial, the man known by many as “Jesus” because of his long hair does deserve to be recognized as an extremely talented player.
 He won the WSOP Main Event in 2000 and has won a total of six bracelets.
 In total, he’s finished in the money 97 times at the event.
 Overall, he has earned over $9,500,000 from live poker tournaments, as well as much more online.